-If you weren’t in Shepherds Bush this weekend, why not?
-As the location of Corteiz’s latest drop, which saw their Blackout Cargos (which usually retail at about £400) being given away for just 99p – it seems almost everyone in London was fighting for a pair.
+If you weren’t in Shepherds Bush this weekend, why not, because that was the location of the latest Corteiz drop.
+It saw its Blackout Cargos (which usually retail at about £400) being given away for just 99p – and it seems almost everyone in London was fighting for a pair.

 With over 3000-people racing to the pop-up, fans were initially given nothing but the time and knowledge that there would be a limited selection of 99p Blackout Cargos for sale at the event, creating a frenzy that’s now come to be fully associated with the brand.